Rokasl/CS408_project/report/source/12_chapter_5.md

 "lineCompile" will compile expressions "Exp", however before it can do that, it must build an environment look-up table.
-The table is used to retrieve defined values.
+The table is used to retrieve defined values, shown below.

 ```haskell
 type EnvTable = [(String, Int)] -- environment look-up table